bitrix24/b24restdocs/api-reference/tasks/tasks-task-get-fields.md

 {% note alert "TO-DO _not exported to prod_" %}

 - missing examples (there should be three examples - curl, js, php)
-- no response in case of error
+- missing response in case of error
-- no response in case of success
+- missing response in case of success

 {% endnote %}